Jordanian officer shoots dead two Americans, one South African at security training site

 EARLIER ATTACK PLOTS THWARTED

-Security sources said several earlier militant plots to attack the King Abdullah training centre had been foiled.
+Security sources said several earlier militant plots to attack the King Abdullah training center had been foiled.

-Momani, the government spokesman, said the attacker was shot dead by Jordanian security forces inside the training centre.
+Momani, the government spokesman, said the attacker was shot dead by Jordanian security forces inside the training center.
 He did not commit suicide as security sources had earlier reported.

 The training facility was set up on the outskirts of the capital Amman after the 2003 U.S. invasion of Iraq to help rebuild the shattered country's postwar security forces and to train Palestinian Authority police officers.

-Jordan hosts several hundred U.S. contractors who are part of a military programme to bolster the kingdom's defences, including the stationing of F-16 fighter jets that use Jordanian airfields to hit Islamic State positions in neighbouring Syria.
+Jordan hosts several hundred U.S. contractors who are part of a military program to bolster the kingdom's defenses, including the stationing of F-16 fighter jets that use Jordanian airfields to hit Islamic State positions in neighboring Syria.

 But Jordan's role in the war against Islamic State has raised disquiet among some Jordanians about instability at their borders.
 They fear that Amman's enhanced role in the campaign might provoke Islamist bloodshed in their country.